maikelmclauflin/ElementQuery/README.md

 Finally we have the min or max values that are prepended to the query.
 These determine, just like media queries, if the attribute will be applied or ignored / removed.

-This is the basic breakdown and functionality that this extension uses to compute and apply it's attributes.
+This is the basic breakdown and functionality that this extension uses to compute and apply attributes to DOM elements.

 ## Processors